dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/8-review-set.md

   &\implies m \le 1200 \times \dfrac{2}{3} \\\\
   &\implies m \le 800.
 \end{align}
-Therefore, Kim needs to add $\textbf{no less than 400 g and no more than 800 g}$ of 8% salt water.
+Therefore, Kim needs to add $\textbf{no less than 400 g and no more than 800 g}$ of 8% saltwater.

 {{% /details %}}